loveOSS/resiliency/README.md

 * the **failures**: define how much times we try to access the service;
 * the **timeout**: define how much time we wait before consider the service unreachable;
+* the **striped timeout**: define how much time we wait before consider the service unreachable, once we're in half open state;
 * the **threshold**: define how much time we wait before trying to access again the service;

 We also need to define which (HTTP) client will be used to call the service.